-Dr Andy Byford, MA, DPhil
+Professor Andy Byford, MA, DPhil

 Science of the Child in Late Imperial and Early Soviet Russia (1881-1936)

 The project investigates how children became objects of scientific study, professional expertise and public interest in modern societies, focusing on Russia as a key example.
-It explores the historical contingencies of the rise and fall of a multiprofessional/crossdisciplinary network that claimed child development as a territory of specialist investigation, including: developmental and educational psychology; child psychiatry and special education; hygiene and pediatrics; juvenile criminology and the social anthropology of childhood.
+It explores the historical contingencies of the rise and fall of a multiprofessional/crossdisciplinary movement that claimed child development and socialisation as a territory of specialist investigation, including: developmental and educational psychology; child psychiatry and special education; hygiene and pediatrics; juvenile criminology and the social anthropology of childhood.
 The project is envisaged as a case study in the social history of the human sciences and professions in the distinctive context of late 19th- and early 20th-century Russia, a period of rapid modernization, socio-political restructuring, and cataclysmic revolutionary upheaval.
 Further details see the project website.

 - Byford, Andy.
 (2007).
 Literary Scholarship in Late Imperial Russia: Rituals of Academic Institutionalization.
 Oxford: Legenda.

 - Byford, Andy (2014).
-Performing "Community": Russian-speakers in Contemporary Britain.
-In Re-thinking 'Identities': Western Cultural Articulations of Alterity and Resistance in the New Millennium.
-Cairns, Lucille & Fouz-Hernández, Santiago Peter Lang. (forthcoming; under contract).
+Performing ‘Community’ Russian Speakers in Contemporary Britain.
+In Rethinking ‘Identities’ Cultural Articulations of Alterity and Resistance in the New Millennium.
+Cairns, Lucille & Fouz-Hernández, Santiago Bern: Peter Lang.
+115-139.

 - Byford, Andy.
 (2009).
 "The Last Soviet Generation" in Britain.
 In Diasporas: Critical and Interdisciplinary Perspectives.
 Fernandez, Jane.
 Oxford: Inter-Disciplinary Press.
 54-63.